 Making A Difference in Our County

 The simplest way for 4-H to serve the greatest number of students is through in-school programming.
-Atkinson County 4-H reached over 297 students in 2016.
-Members participated in 103 activities, with total enrollment for activities and competitions reaching 2,489 students.
+This mission is accomplished through hands-on learning and experiences focused on agriculture awareness, leadership, communication skills, foods, nutrition, health, energy conservation and citizenship.
 A study of 4-H’ers shows that 4-H youth excel beyond their peers.
 That study, Tufts Positive Youth Development Research Reports, concluded that 4-H’ers are four times more likely to contribute to their community, two times more likely to be civically active and two times more likely to make healthy choices.
-Atkinson County was recognized at the statewide Junior Conference held at the Rock Eagle 4-H Center for highest per capita pop tab collection benefiting the Ronald McDonald House.
-Atkinson County collected 203 pounds of pop tabs.
-The mission of Georgia 4-H is to assist youth in acquiring knowledge, developing life skills and forming attitudes that enable them to become self-directing, productive and contributing members of society.
-This mission is accomplished through hands-on learning and experiences focused on agriculture awareness, leadership, communication skills, foods, nutrition, health, energy conservation and citizenship.
-Members share their research-based knowledge and technology where they live and work.
-Atkinson County 4-H encourages and challenges youth to explore and discover so that 4-H’ers can learn to recognize their potential and build on the foundations of personal self-esteem.
+Atkinson County 4-H’ers also competed in several events such as Cotton Boll and Consumer Judging, Georgia National Fair exhibits, livestock shows and many community-service events such as canned food drives and pop tab collection.
+Each of these programs, club meetings and community-service events helps accomplish the mission of Georgia 4-H to assist youth in acquiring knowledge and developing life skills to enable them to become self-directing, productive and contributing members of society.
+Atkinson County 4-H encourages and challenges youth to explore and discover so that 4-H’ers can learn to recognize their potential and build on the foundations of personal self-esteem and confidence.